app-z/DaggerRetrofitRealm/README.md

 https://realm.io/news/android-installation-change/
 *Using the plugin we can now ship Realm as an AAR, as opposed to a JAR.
 We can also avoid including the annotation processor in the library and make it a standalone package.
 This means the your final APKs will not have to include the annotation processor, shaving a few kilobytes off your app.*

-Another useful library from Square is the Dagger.
-Dagger 2 uses code generation, in contrast to the reflection in the first version.
+Another useful library from Square was the Dagger 1.
+Dagger 2 from Google uses code generation, in contrast to the reflection in the first version.
 Now about Dagger.
 There are many articles, but I will not enumerate for a long time and copy everything in detail.
 This article will help the beginner understand how to organize the structure of modules and make injections.
 To create the Activity objects Retrofit and Realm you need two lines of code